-- 1. Parameters that are implicitly set by Rally (e.g. body or request_cache) are not supported (i.e. you should not try to set them and if so expect unspecified behavior). - 2.
-Rally will not attempt to serialize the parameters and pass them as is.
+- 1. Parameters that are implicitly set by Rally (e.g. body or request_cache) are not supported (i.e. you should not try to set them and if so expect unspecified behavior). - Rally will not attempt to serialize the parameters and pass them as is.
 Always use "true" / "false" strings for boolean parameters (see example below).

-• body (mandatory): The query body.

-- pages (optional): Number of pages to retrieve.
+- body (mandatory): The query body. - response-compression-enabled (optional, defaults to true): Allows to disable HTTP compression of responses.
+As these responses are sometimes large and decompression may be a bottleneck on the client, it is possible to turn off response compression. - detailed-results (optional, defaults to false): Records more detailed meta-data about queries.
+As it analyzes the corresponding response in more detail, this might incur additional overhead which can skew measurement results.
+This flag is ineffective for scroll queries. - pages (optional): Number of pages to retrieve.
 If this parameter is present, a scroll query will be executed.
 If you want to retrieve all result pages, use the value "all". - results-per-page (optional): Number of documents to retrieve per page for scroll queries.